TiNredmc/Binclk/README.md

 2. cd to the code/main
 3. run make all
 4. plug the stlink into the usb port and run "sudo make flash"

+What work ?
+=
+1. RTC read
+2. RTC keeping time

+What are not working ?
+=
+1. update RTC time.